wazo-platform/wazo-doc/source/administration/cli_tools/cli_tools.rst

 .. _xivo_dist:

-xivo-dist
+wazo-dist
 ---------

-xivo-dist is the wazo repository sources manager.
+wazo-dist is the wazo repository sources manager.
 It is used to switch between distributions (production, development, release candidate, archived version).
 Example use cases :

-* switch to production repository : ``xivo-dist phoenix``
+* switch to production repository : ``wazo-dist phoenix``
-* switch to development repository : ``xivo-dist wazo-dev-stretch``
+* switch to development repository : ``wazo-dist wazo-dev-stretch``
-* switch to release candidate repository : ``xivo-dist wazo-rc``
+* switch to release candidate repository : ``wazo-dist wazo-rc-stretch``
-* switch to an archived version's repository (here 14.18) : ``xivo-dist xivo-14.18``
+* switch to an archived version's repository (here 14.18) : ``wazo-dist wazo-18.02``

 xivo-provd-cli